Univision anchor Jorge Ramos, team detained in Venezuela, network says

-Univision anchor Jorge Ramos and members of his team have been detained in Caracas, Venezuela after disputed President Nicolas Maduro "didn't like the questions" they were asking during an interview, the network tweeted Monday night.
+Univision anchor Jorge Ramos and five members of his team were detained and later released in Caracas, Venezuela by President Nicolas Maduro on Monday during an interview in which the embattled president "didn't like the questions" he was being asked, the network said.

-Ramos and other crewmembers from Univision were "arbitrarily detained at the Miraflores Palace," officials wrote online.
-It was not immediately clear how many others were detained with Ramos.

-Daniel Coronell, the president of news for Univision in the U.S., tweeted that Maduro's minister of communication assured him that Ramos and his team were released and going to their hotel, but noted he has not been able to get in touch with Ramos or his team himself.

-The State Department confirmed on Twitter that Ramos and his team "are being held against their will at Miraflores Palace by Nicolas Maduro," and urged him to immediately release them.
+Ramos, 60, was interviewing Maduro when the president "became upset with the line of questioning and ordered the seizure of the video and Univision equipment, including TV and phones, as well as the detention of the journalists," Univision reported.

+Along with Ramos, the network confirmed journalists María Martínez, Claudia Rondón, Francisco Urreiztieta, Juan Carlos Guzmán, Martín Guzmán were also detained.

+A short time later, the network tweeted a photo of Ramos on his phone at the hotel where he's staying — confirming he was released.

+Ramos' daughter, Paola Ramos, tweeted that the news anchor told her he's safe, and that 15 minutes into his interview, "Maduro stopped him & then forced him & his team into a dark room for 2.5 hours" before he was "released without any of his belongings."

-Ramos, according to Sen. Marco Rubio, R-Fla., was seemingly able to call Univision to explain what was happening "when the phone was taken from him & the call ended."
+Ramos, according to a tweet from Sen. Marco Rubio, R-Fla., was seemingly able to call Univision to explain what was happening "when the phone was taken from him & the call ended."

 During a visit to the Colombia border city of Cucuta last week, Rubio warned Venezuelan soldiers that they would commit a "crime against humanity" if they blocked the entry of U.S. aid being channeled through rivals of Maduro.